OpenCSGs/llm-finetune/README.md

 python llm_finetune.py run-ft --ft=./models/ft--sequenceclassification--bert-base-uncased-lora.yaml
 ```

-## 3. Addtional launcher: Launch by accelerate or deepspeed
+## 3. (Optional) Addtional launcher: Launch by accelerate or deepspeed
 Ensure accelerate and deepspeed are installed, then follow below steps.

 ### Launch by accelerate